h7b/h7b-dendron/notes/notes.daily.2022-11-16.manage-betting-with-spreadsheet.md

 Sport betting is illegal in Vietnam, the only way to promote the presence of a betting broker exchange is the ads banner on many pirated content websites (movie, manga, novel).

 Sport betting in Vietnam is a lucrative business but not legal (yet).
-I expect that Vietnam can learn the practice from the developed countries (eg. US, Europe), and open an official betting market in the near future.
+What are the lessons that Vietnam can learn from the practice of developed countries (eg. US, Europe) with open official betting/gambling market?

+Further, in this WC22 event, my friend won with a net profit of 4 games.
+His strategy is always choosing the team which has higher chance to win (based on the betting odds).
+Hence, I'm curious to [[backtest this simple strategy|notes.daily.2023-01-03.backtest-betting-strategy]].

 ## Related